georgiee/coding-for-kids/slides.md

 ---

-^ It’s a programming language invented by Mitchel Resnick at the MIT Media Lab.
+^ It was invented by Mitchel Resnick at the MIT Media Lab in 2002.

 ^ Scratch can be used as an application and online in the web browser through flash.